📅 SAAS 2026/27: Key Dates & Quick Facts

 What is the minimum maintenance loan 2025-26?
 For Scottish students, the minimum loan amount depends on your household income.
 If your household earns £34,000 or more, you will still qualify for a non-income assessed loan of at least £8,400 per year.
 This ensures that every student has access to some level of support, regardless of their family’s wealth.
 If you are an RUK student (from England, Wales, or NI), the minimums vary, but for many on the new Plan 5, it starts around £4,915 for those living away from home outside London.

 How much SAAS will I get this year?
 The total amount depends on whether you qualify for a bursary (which you don’t pay back) in addition to your loan.
 For 2025-26, students from lower-income households (£0–£20,999) can receive a total package of £11,400 (a mix of bursary and loan).
 Those from higher-income households usually receive the flat £8,400 loan.
-To get a precise figure for your situation, we recommend using a student budget calculator Scotland.
+To estimate your own bursary and loan, try our SAAS funding calculator.
+You can then check the bigger picture with a student budget calculator Scotland.

 Are student loans still 0%?
 No, student loans in the UK are not interest-free.
 For students on Plan 4 (Scotland), the interest rate for the 2025-26 period is typically set at the lower of the Retail Price Index (RPI) or the Bank of England base rate plus 1% – currently around 3.2%.
 While this is often lower than commercial bank loans, interest does start accruing from the day you receive your first payment.